Corporate Benefits

 Mobility-related benefits are increasingly important, especially in urban areas:

 • Travel Cards — Companies like Navit specialize in providing mobility budgets and subsidies.
-These can include public transport passes or flexible mobility allowances.
+These can include public transport passes such as the Deutschlandticket, priced at €63 per month as of January 2026, or flexible mobility allowances.

 • Bike Leasing — With the growing emphasis on sustainability and health, providers like JobRad let employees lease high-quality bicycles through their employers at favorable rates.